 Lateral malleolar fractures and hairline medial malleolar fractures could become unstable.
 Therefore, they are usually immobilized with a plaster cast from the knee downwards for 6 weeks.

-- Less severe fractures may be treated with an ankle brace or walking boot.
+Treat less severe fractures with an ankle brace or walking boot.

-A full strengthening and ankle rehabilitation program should be undertaken.
 This will initially consist of mobility exercises and isometric strengthening.
-These will be followed by dynamic strengthening exercises which involve movement.
+Then dynamic strengthening exercises which involve movement.
 It is especially important to include wobble board or proprioception training.